bhauman/lein-figwheel/README.md

 running system.

-This tearing down and rebuilding of the system is simply sane lifecycle management and comes baked into Reactjs and Om by proxy.
+This tearing down and rebuilding of the system is simply sane lifecycle management and comes baked into Reactjs and Om.

 Please check out the example project in the `example` directory.